With an NHS doctor, at a time to suit you. Even on the very same day. All you need is a smartphone, tablet or laptop.

 Do I need to de-register from my GP to use Push Doctor?

-Absolutely not.
-Push Doctor is a service which supplements your current GP service to give you better access to amazing healthcare, when you need it.
+Push Doctor is an NHS partner which provides a service that supplements your current GP service to give you better access to amazing healthcare, when you need it.
 By using the service you won't be de-registering from your GP and will still have access to a physical appointment should you need one.

 How do I book my appointment?